 In terms of cheese, I like gruyère, mozzarella, or cheddar.
 These are quite easy to find shredded or sliced in local grocery stores.
 My favorite though is cheddar and goat cheese together, which I find adds an extra note to the spinach.

-You could also add some sausages, but for that, you should cook them in a pan beforehand.
+You could also add some sausages, but for the bacon lardons and sausages, you should cook them in a pan beforehand.
 Chop them into small pieces after cooking, and add them to your mixture before putting it in the oven.

 Another great option is to add chopped white mushrooms or button mushrooms to the quiche.

 ☞ READ MORE: ABC of French Cuisine (the Food Dictionary)

 I usually serve it with a salad of mache, cherry tomatoes, cucumbers and balsamic vinigrette.

 A vegetable soup, such as leek soup or tomato soup also goes well with the quiche.
 Add a baguette as well for an additional French touch.

 Can you freeze a quiche?

 As long as you put in an airtight container, an unbaked quiche should be fine.
 You can also use an already frozen crust before filling it, so that it won’t absorb as much moisture.

 If the quiche is already baked, wait for it to cool to room temperature before freezing it in an airtight container.